Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 *  Npcs can get stuck in the snow outside of mehrune dagons shrine, this causes them to sink slightly into the ground and are unable to move.
 *  Wuunferth the Unliving grants 3 levels to Destruction
 *  Lightning speed has infinite duration.
 Unlike the double cast bug in UltSky pressing T to wait ends the spell.
 However this always happens, doublecast by default.
-*  Trolls * When hit by almost mortal wound, leaving them >5% HP, they fall on knees and stay that way, even when regenerate all health.
+*  Trolls - When hit by almost mortal wound, leaving them >5% HP, they fall on knees and stay that way, even when regenerate all health.
 Making them perfect punchbag.
-*  Hunterborn isn't properly passing the amount of time that it supposed to * more details inside
+*  Hunterborn isn't properly passing the amount of time that it supposed to
 *  Certain equipment don't seem to be affected by Durability mod.
-*  Morthal * Thurmatugists Hut Greenhouse Item Ownership
+*  Morthal Thurmatugists Hut Greenhouse Item Ownership

+---

 ## Followers